- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 Total: 1,024 addresses (4 × 256)

 Instead of advertising four routes, the router advertises one.
-Use our IP binary converter to verify the bit alignment yourself.
+Use our IP to Binary Converter to verify the bit alignment yourself.

 Why Supernetting Matters

-- BGP route aggregation: The global internet routing table contains over 950,000 IPv4 routes.
-Without route summarization, that number would be many times higher, overwhelming router memory and CPU.
+- BGP route aggregation: The global internet routing table holds roughly one million IPv4 routes as of 2026.
+Without summarization, that number would be several times higher, overwhelming router memory and CPU.

-- ISP address allocation: ISPs receive large CIDR blocks from regional registries (like ARIN or RIPE) and allocate smaller blocks to customers.
-Supernetting lets them advertise a single summarized route upstream.
+- ISP address allocation: ISPs receive large CIDR blocks from registries like ARIN or RIPE and allocate smaller blocks to customers.
+Supernetting lets them advertise one summarized route upstream.

-- Internal routing efficiency: In large enterprise networks with hundreds of subnets, route summarization at area or distribution boundaries keeps OSPF and EIGRP routing tables manageable.
+- Internal routing efficiency: Large enterprise networks run hundreds of subnets.
+Summarization at area or distribution boundaries keeps OSPF and EIGRP tables manageable.

-- Faster convergence: Fewer routes mean routing protocol updates propagate more quickly when a topology change occurs.
+- Faster convergence: Fewer routes mean routing updates propagate faster when topology changes.

 When to Use VLSM vs Supernetting

-While both techniques involve manipulating prefix lengths, they solve different problems and operate at different levels of network design:
+Both techniques manipulate prefix lengths, but they solve different problems at different levels of network design:

 | Aspect | VLSM | Supernetting |